Ukraine International Airlines Flight 752: Canada

 Prime Minister of Canada Justin Trudeau speaks to media.

 With the large loss of Canadian life, Canadian Foreign Affairs Minister François-Philippe Champagne and Transport Minister Marc Garneau both expressed sympathy for the victims.
 Champagne announced that he was in touch with the Ukrainian government, and Garneau announced that Canada was offering assistance in the investigation.
 Prime Minister Justin Trudeau insisted on transparency and justice for the families and loved ones of the victims.
 On 14 January, Trudeau said tensions and escalation between Iran and the United States were responsible for the shootdown.
 On 17 January, the Canadian government announced that it would provide to the relatives of each of the 57 Canadian citizens and permanent residents who were killed in the crash.
 The funds were to help cover immediate needs, like funeral and travel expenses.
 However, Canadian Prime Minister Justin Trudeau also said that it holds Iran financially responsible.

 On 31 March 2020, Ralph Goodale was appointed as Special Advisor to the Government of Canada; Goodale will "examine lessons learned" from Flight 752, Ethiopian Airlines Flight 302, Air India Flight 182 and other air disasters and "develop a framework to guide Canada's responses to international air disasters."
 On 23 December 2020, Trudeau announced that the Government of Canada will designate 8 January of every year as the National Day of Remembrance for Victims of Air Disasters.
 On 24 June 2021, an official report from Canada placed the blame on the downing of the plane on Iranian "recklessness, incompetence, and wanton disregard for human life".
+When the Canada men's national soccer team were scheduled to play against Iran on 5 June 2022 at BC Place in Vancouver as preparation for the 2022 FIFA World Cup, the game was later cancelled due to backlash from the families of the victims on the flight as well as local officials, MPs, and Prime Minister Trudeau.
 On 7 October 2022, Trudeau announced the Iranian regime, including the IRGC and its top leaders—more than 10,000 officers and senior members—would be listed as inadmissible to Canada for their engagement in terrorism and systemic and gross human rights violations.